So, you want a list of the best Chrome extensions for YouTube.

 You also get a little on-screen display to show the current volume level so you know exactly what your volume output is.

 This is the reason why I installed Magic Actions in the first place.
 The volume control gestures using your mouse for YouTube is a genius innovation.
+Just having this feature makes it so much easier to enjoy videos.

 Customize YouTube’s video player, add special effects, or choose from templates